piegope/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-business/side-menu/add-website.md

 | Cancel | Cancel the creation of a new website entry and clear all unsaved changes to settings. |

 {% snippet icon.badgeInfo %}
-Follow our step-by-step guide explaining how to [add a website entry](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-business/add-entry-hub-business-dwl/) in {{ en.DHUBB }} with {{ en.DWL }}.
+Follow our step-by-step guide explaining how to [add a website entry](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-business/add-entry-hub-business-dwl/) in {{ en.DHUBB }} with the {{ en.WBEX }}.
 {% endsnippet %}